Do you think, programmers are evaluated only according to the number of languages they can code in?

 Don’t confuse being part of the community with being a famous programmer.
 Rather, this refers to how well you exchange ideas with other programmers.

-How Can Being Part of Community Help You for Landing Job?
+How Can Be Part of the Community Help You Landing Job?

 If you publish academic papers, launch group projects, or speak at conferences, this would indicate that you are a community-minded programmer.